-A soft and chewy grain free tortilla that looks, feels and taste like a traditional flour tortilla!
-These Nut Free Paleo Tortillas are going to be your new go-to wrap!
+A soft grain free tortilla that looks, feels and tastes like traditional flour.
+These Paleo Tortillas fit a candida diet too.
+Say hello to your new favorite wrap!

 Who doesn’t love a good tortilla?

-You may already be familiar with Tapioca Flour, which you’ll see in many gluten free baking recipes.
-Tapioca is actually derived from Cassava, it’s a starch extracted from the cassava root through a process of squeezing starchy liquid out of ground cassava root and allowing the water to evaporate.
+Tapioca flour, which I use quite a bit in gluten-free baking, is actually derived from Cassava.
+It’s a starch extracted from the cassava root through a process of squeezing starchy liquid out of ground cassava root and allowing the water to evaporate.
 When all the water has evaporated, a fine tapioca powder is left behind.

 Specialty Equipment and Ingredients for this Recipe